 - Furring channels may need to be replaced more often than other framing materials, increasing the overall cost of the construction project.

-Tips on Choosing The Right Furring Channel or Hat Channel For Your Needs
+How to Choosing The Right Furring Channel or Hat Channel For Your Needs

 If you are thinking about installing the furring channel yourself, it might get difficult to choose the right ones.
 We’ve provided some tips here to help choose the perfect hat channels.